Terms, Conditions and Limitations

 Supervising temporary members

 Supervision of temporary members may be direct or indirect depending on:

-- the temporary member’s needs in relation to the demands of the client population (e.g., the complexity of the clients)
+- the temporary member’s needs in relation to the demands of the patient population (e.g., the complexity of the patients

 - the nature of the required care

 - the degree of competence of the temporary member.